 Holiday Baking Means Fun for the Whole Family

 What would the holiday season be without baking?
 Julie and I began this tradition when we were little girls.
 It holds special significance because our grandmother helped start the tradition.
 Nan began her holiday baking mid-November and would freeze many of the treats.
 She had to start early because she baked so much!
 She made her famous fudge in huge batches and packaged them up to give to friends and family for Christmas.

 We made all the traditional types of Christmas cookies: sugar cookies, shortbread cookies, snowballs, and more.
 We loved her holiday version of Rice Krispy Treats where she replaced the Rice Krispies with corn flakes, added green food coloring, shaped them into wreaths and added three red hots as decorative berries.
 Two generations later these remain an annual favorite across our entire extended family.

 If you love this Better Homes & Gardens Heritage Holiday Platter as much as we do, don’t wait until it’s no longer in season.

 Gift Giving and Spiced Nuts

 During the holidays we started the tradition of baking large batches of Nan’s secret recipe for Ginger Spiced Nuts.
-We would wrap them up in cute packages and give them out to all our friends.
-I have very few things that I’ve kept since my childhood but this little blue check recipe book (a gift from my grandparents) still holds my favorite recipes.
+We would wrap them up in cute packages and give them to our friends.
+I have very few things that I’ve kept since my childhood, but this little blue recipe book still holds my favorite recipes.

 Shop Our Holiday Traditions Better Homes & Gardens at Walmart Products

-Have a Magical Holiday Season, Dear Friends!
+Have a magical holiday season, Dear Friends!